mincrmatt12/pycommunicate/docs/tutorial/creatingone.rst

 Making our page
 ---------------
 First of all, let's create a simple page for our app in html.
 Some of it might not make sense right now, but just roll with it.
-For now just pu this into templates/home.html:
+For now just put this into templates/home.html:

 .. literalinclude:: /examples/tutorial/templates/home.html
    :language: html